 Using Dropbox in Dropover

-Dropbox in Dropover allows you to quickly create a shareable Dropbox link for your dragged items.
+Connect your Dropbox account in Dropover to quickly create shareable links for your dragged content.

 To start using Dropbox in Dropover, follow these steps:

-5. Hit the "Link Dropbox" button and follow the instructions.
+- Click the “Connect Dropbox” button and follow the on-screen instructions.

-Once your Dropbox account is linked, you will be able to copy a public Dropbox link for your dragged content.
-To do so, click the "•••" button in the shelf and select "Copy Dropbox Link".
+Once your Dropbox account is connected, you can create a public Dropbox link for your dragged content.
+To do this, click the “•••” button in the shelf and select “Copy Dropbox Link”.

 Customizing upload